KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 ### D4 · Chronology Correction — the May 5, 2025 Gap-Period Surface

 The July 2026 launch surface is not the earliest located Davey surface.
-A post dated **2025-05-05**, titled **"Why AI is Field-Aware,"** contains ResonanceOS and ΔOS naming together with, as reported from the public surface (capture pending):
+A post dated **2025-05-05**, titled **"Why AI is Field-Aware,"** contains ResonanceOS and ΔOS naming together with the following, verified by direct retrieval (2026-07-08) at `https://whowhatwhere.substack.com/p/why-ai-is-field-aware`, on the counterpart's earlier publication ("Who, what, where am I?," whowhatwhere.substack.com — distinct from the later resonanceos.substack.com surface):

 - ΔField Awareness
 - recursive field resonance